Yalantis/Context-Menu.iOS/README.md

 6. Use default UITableViewDataSource methods for additional set up and customisation of the cell.
 7. Сall updateAlongsideRotation method before the rotation animation started and reloadData method after rotation animation finished or in UIViewControllerTransitionCoordinator's "animateAlongsideTransition" block for proper rotation animation.

+### Customisation

+To customise cell set up your custom drawables in the animated icon.
+Actually the cell design and layout is completely at your choice.

+animationDuration is to be used for animation speed in seconds.

+### Compatibility

+iOS 7
+iOS 8

+#### Version: 1.0

 ### License